How much space do you have?

 The maximum size of the crossword depends on the amount of space available.
 You don't want the clues in tiny print.
 For example, a 15 by 15 crossword (15 squares wide and 15 squares high) will fit on half a page of most magazines.
-A "weekend size" crossword is usually 21 by 21 or larger.
+A "weekend size" crossword is usually larger.

 Easy, medium, or challenging?
 You'll know what your readers can handle.
 Don't underestimate them, though.
 Crossword fans have a large vocabulary and considerable knowledge.
 The level of difficulty is determined by the clues.
 Most words can have several possible clues.
-The word "cut," for example, can be clued as Slice, or Hack, or Stab.
+For example, the word "cut" can be clued as Slice, or Hack, or Stab.
 It can be Filmmaker's "Stop!"
 It can be Salon service or Piece of beef.
 It can be "... the most unkindest ___ of all" (Julius Caesar).

-Since there is no Canadian software package to make crosswords (as of this writing) any Canadian content has to be added by the crossword constructor herself or himself.
-This is done by compiling a list of Canadian people and places, then keying these words one by one into the wordlists of the software, as I have done.
+Since there is no Canadian software package to make crosswords (as of this writing) any Canadian content has to be added by the person making the puzzles.
+This is done by compiling a list of Canadian people and places, then keying these words one by one into the wordlists of the software, as I have done, to make a curated wordlist.
 Second, I often make Canadian clues for words that are not specifically Canadian.
 For example:

 In the U.S.A., crosswords must never to refer to diseases or bodily functions.
 This convention was established by an early crossword editor.
 I don't feel bound by this taboo, which I find a bit ridiculous.
 The words AIDS, cancer, and epilepsy have all appeared in my crosswords.
 Foreign words are also taboo in American crosswords, but I often include some common French words.
 My self-imposed taboos include derogatory words (e.g. fatso, hag, hick, sissy), brand names, and religious references.
 I'm also careful never to write a clue that might incite regional antagonisms among Canadians, or reinforce prejudices or stereotypes.